Douglas (play): Theme and response

 London-based actor and director, David Garrick, who initially rejected the play.
 A 1770 Portrait of Garrick by Thomas Gainsborough.

 The theme was suggested to him by hearing a lady sing the ballad of "Gil Morrice" or "Child Maurice" (FJ Child, Popular Ballads, ii.
 263).
 The ballad supplied him with the outline of a simple and striking plot.
 It was Home's second verse drama, after Agis.

 After five years, he completed his play and took it to London for David Garrick's opinion.
 It was rejected, like Agis, but on his return to Edinburgh, his friends resolved that it should be produced there.
 It was performed on 14 December 1756 with overwhelming success, in spite of the opposition of the presbytery, who summoned Alexander Carlyle to answer for having attended its representation.
 Home wisely resigned his charge in 1757, after a visit to London, where Douglas was brought out at Covent Garden on 14 March.

 David Hume summed up his admiration for Douglas by saying that his friend possessed "the true theatric genius of Shakespeare and Otway, refined from the unhappy barbarism of the one and licentiousness of the other."
 Gray, writing to Horace Walpole (August 1757), said that the author "seemed to have retrieved the true language of the stage, which has been lost for these hundred years," but Samuel Johnson held aloof from the general enthusiasm, and averred that there were not ten good lines in the whole play.

-Douglas also elicited the famous Edinburgh audience exclamation, "Whaur's Yer Wullie Shakespeare Noo?," a remark meant to imply the superiority of the Scottish Home's superiority to the famous English playwright.
-The play was also the subject of a number of pamphlets both supportive and antagonistic.
+Douglas elicited the famous Edinburgh audience exclamation "Whaur's yer Wullie Shakespeare noo?," a remark meant to imply the superiority of the Scottish Home's superiority to the famous English playwright.
+The play was the subject of a number of pamphlets both supportive and antagonistic.
 It also arguably influenced James MacPherson's Ossian cycle.

 Because Home was hounded by the church authorities for Douglas, he resigned from the Ministry in 1758, and became a layman.
 It may have been this persecution which drove Home to write for the London stage, in addition to Douglas success there, and stopped him from founding the new Scottish national theatre that some had hoped he would.